cyliong/weather-android/README.md

 - Kotlin 1.3 or higher

 ## Setup
+1. Get your API key from [World Weather Online's developer portal](https://www.worldweatheronline.com/developer/).
-Replace the API_KEY constant in Constants.kt with your own API key.
+2. Replace the API_KEY constant in Constants.kt with your API key.